 You can explore interests and career opportunities through internships.
-You may also be able to get course credit for internships, but these have to be approved in advance by the Biology Undergraduate Committee.
+You may be able to receive course credit for internships, but arrangements to do so must be approved in advance by the Biology Undergraduate Committee.

 Can I earn academic credit for internships?

 Some internships qualify to earn credit as either BIOL 494 or BIOL 495.
 The rule of thumb is that the work must result in the student learning as much biology as could be learned in a typical biology course.
 Providing labor alone, such as patient care in a hospital or washing cages in a zoo, does not meet this learning requirement.
 The grading for both BIOL 494 and 495 is Pass/Fail only.